Axelrod-Python/Axelrod/docs/reference/bibliography.rst

 ..
 [Au2006] Au, T.-C. and  Nau, D. S. (2006) Accident or intention: That is the question (in the iterated prisoner’s dilemma).
 In Proc.
 Int.
 Conf.
 Auton.
 Agents and Multiagent Syst.
 (AAMAS), pp. 561–568. http://www.cs.umd.edu/~nau/papers/au2006accident.pdf
 ..
 [Axelrod1980] Axelrod, R. (1980).
 Effective Choice in the Prisoner’s Dilemma.
 Journal of Conflict Resolution, 24(1), 3–25.
 ..
 [Axelrod1980b] Axelrod, R. (1980).
 More Effective Choice in the Prisoner’s Dilemma.
 Journal of Conflict Resolution, 24(3), 379-403.
 ..
 [Axelrod1984] The Evolution of Cooperation.
 Basic Books.
 ISBN 0-465-02121-2.
 ..
 [Axelrod1995] Wu, J. and Axelrod, R. (1995).
 How to cope with noise in the Iterated prisoner’s dilemma, Journal of Conflict Resolution, 39(1), pp. 183–189. doi: 10.1177/0022002795039001008.
 ..
 [Banks1980] Banks, J. S., & Sundaram, R. K. (1990).
 Repeated games, finite automata, and complexity.
 Games and Economic Behavior, 2(2), 97–117.  http://doi.org/10.1016/0899-8256(90)90024-O
 ..
-[Bendor1993] Bendor, Jonathan, et al. “Cooperation Under Uncertainty: What Is New, What Is True, and What Is Important.”
-American Sociological Review, vol. 61, no. 2, 1996, pp. 333–338., www.jstor.org/stable/2096337.
+[Bendor1993] Bendor, Jonathan.
+"Uncertainty and the Evolution of Cooperation."
+The Journal of Conflict Resolution, 37(4), 709–734.
 ..
 [Beaufils1997] Beaufils, B. and Delahaye, J. (1997).
 Our Meeting With Gradual: A Good Strategy For The Iterated Prisoner’s Dilemma. http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.42.4041
 ..
 [Berg2015] Berg, P. Van Den, & Weissing, F. J. (2015).
 The importance of mechanisms for the evolution of cooperation.
 Proceedings of the Royal Society B-Biological Sciences, 282.
 ..
 [Frean1994] Frean, Marcus R. “The Prisoner's Dilemma without Synchrony.”
 Proceedings: Biological Sciences, vol. 257, no. 1348, 1994, pp. 75–79. www.jstor.org/stable/50253.
 ..
 [Hilde2013] Hilbe, C., Nowak, M.A. and Traulsen, A. (2013).
 Adaptive dynamics of extortion and compliance, PLoS ONE, 8(11), p. e77886. doi: 10.1371/journal.pone.0077886.
 ..
 [Kraines1989] Kraines, D. & Kraines, V. Theor Decis (1989) 26: 47.  doi:10.1007/BF00134056
 ..
 [LessWrong2011] Zoo of Strategies (2011) LessWrong.
 Available at: http://lesswrong.com/lw/7f2/prisoners_dilemma_tournament_results/
+..
+[Li2007] Li, J, How to Design a Strategy to Win an IPD Tournament, in Kendall G., Yao X. and Chong S. (eds.)
+The iterated prisoner’s dilemma: 20 years on.
+World Scientific, chapter 4, pp. 29-40, 2007.
 ..
 [Li2009] Li, J. & Kendall, G. (2009).
 A Strategy with Novel Evolutionary Features for the Iterated Prisoner’s Dilemma.
 Evolutionary Computation 17(2): 257–274.
 ..
 [Li2011] Li, J., Hingston, P., Member, S., & Kendall, G. (2011).
 Engineering Design of Strategies for Winning Iterated Prisoner ’ s Dilemma Competitions, 3(4), 348–360.
 ..
 [Li2016] Li, J. and Kendall, G. (2016).
 The Effect of Memory Size on the Evolutionary Stability of Strategies in Iterated Prisoner's Dilemma.
 IEEE Transactions on Evolutionary Computation, 18(6) 819-826